 You know life insurance is a good idea – but when is the right time to buy life insurance.
-You may be on the verge of closing on your first home, maybe you’ve started planning for retirement, or perhaps you’re young & single.
+You may be on the verge of closing on your first home.
+Maybe you’ve started planning for retirement.
+Perhaps you’re young & single.
 At what stage in your life do you check off the life insurance box?
 Should you wait till you have children?
 Till you’ve reached a certain age?

-There is no hard and fast rule about when to purchase your life insurance policy but there are benefits at every stage.
+There is no hard and fast rule about when to purchase your life insurance policy.
+But there are benefits at every stage.
 When deciding on the best time that fits your lifestyle, remember it’s less about hitting a certain age or milestone and more about tailoring your coverage to your needs.
 So when is the right time to buy life insurance?

 Single & Successful